 Motorcyclists, who have been on the road for just a few days, are at the highest risk of accidents.
 In fact, the risk of an accident is the highest during the first 30 days on the road.
 You don’t have to be a Boston motorcycle accident attorney to understand why this is so.
 What’s intriguing however, is that those risks of accidents during the first month are very real even if the motorcyclist undergoes a training program before he begins riding.

-Motorcyclists who have been on the road for just a few days are inexperienced, and may lack the driving skills necessary to scan for accident hazards, and avoid these.
+Motorcyclists who have been on the road for just a few days are inexperienced and may lack the driving skills necessary to scan for accident hazards, and avoid these.
 Additionally, motorcyclists this early in the game, may not realize that they are driving in a hostile environment that includes many motorists who do not accept motorcyclists as legitimate users of the road, according to our Malden motorcycle accident lawyer.

 As a motorcyclists gains experience, he is much more likely to reduce the risk of an accident by wearing brightly-colored clothing, wearing reflective clothing at night, and avoiding blind spots in a motorist’s field of vision.
 All that information is not available to beginner motorcyclists, and therefore, the higher risk of accidents.